kyma-project/website/src/blog-posts/11-release-notes-06.md

 After a few weeks of hard work, the Prow Working Group finalized our plan of having an open-source CI tool for Kyma.
 All Kyma repositories and components are now handled by Prow.
 We defined the release pipeline and already tested it when preparing this release.

 The important change that Prow introduces is that external contributors are now able to see build statuses on their pull requests.
-They can also check logs from jobs execution.
+They can also check logs of all executed jobs.
 However, to (re)run the jobs on the pull requests, external contributors need to contact a Kyma organization member as, for security reasons, this functionality is available only to internal contributors.

 Visit our [`test-infra`](https://github.com/kyma-project/test-infra) repository and read more about Prow and its setup in Kyma.